 Walekum assalam.
 Thank you so much for your kind words and for sharing your experience with me.
 I really appreciate your positive thoughts.

-Misbah Sheikh from The World of Poets on February 24, 2021:
+Misbah Sheikh from The World of Rebels. on February 24, 2021:

 Very nice article on MUMU AND JUJU

 I love the name of your parrots and the parrots too

 I am happy that now mumu feels better and you are happy too.